-Usually your operating system will try and scrounge together bits of randomness from the big bad unlogical outside world, things like keyboard strokes, mouse movements, network interrupts, etcetera.
+Usually your operating system will try and scrounge together bits of randomness from the big bad illogical outside world, things like keyboard strokes, mouse movements, network interrupts, etcetera.
 Everyone who has ever generated their own PGP key will know how long that can take.
-On virtual machines there’s really not all that much useable random data coming in.
-That’s because on virtual machines logical devices are pretending to be other logical devices – and the virtualization cuts off most direct contact between the virtual machine and the big bad unlogical outside world.
+On virtual machines there's really not all that much usable random data coming in.
+That's because on virtual machines logical devices are pretending to be other logical devices - and the virtualisation cuts off most direct contact between the virtual machine and the big bad illogical outside world.

 Creating random out of thin air

 Luckily there are these things called hardware Random Number Generators (RNG's).
 Those little nifty boxes concentrate all the illogical-ness of the big bad outside world into a small little box and generate random numbers ready to be fed into your computer.
 Yes, hardware RNG's are a perfect solution for the entropy problem and will solve your problem pretty much out of the box on a desktop machine.
 But things get a bit more complicated when you're a hosting provider with tons of virtual machines.
 You can stick an RNG into a server and then feed that one server, making sure it'll always have a big entropy pool, but all that random data won't just magically find it's way to your virtual machines.
 (Side note: KVM has some options to feed it's VM's with entropy, but we're using Xen here!).
 And besides, with the large amount of data that's being produced by the average RNG, buying a separate RNG for every server would be both excessive and rather expensive.